dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/milestone-plan.md

 Remember that each issue should be scoped to be around 1 sitdown work session, just a couple hours.
 Break up large tasks into individual smaller ones, each one should be under a few hours of work.
 The smaller the tasks the actually faster you will work (not just the appearance of speed).
 It is easier to take on a manageable scope issue and work through it than if the issue has multiple steps that quickly become overwhelming to think through.

 💢Feel free to assign each other tasks, a little aggressiveness is ok! you can interact via comments on the issues also, on a good project the board will feel like a community, people upvoting and clapping for each other, discussing the issues, or how best to implement something.
-EC: mention @timofei7 or @ksalesin in an issue or a PR when you need help.
+EC: mention @timofei7 or @ksalesin in an issue or a PR when you need help or feedback or want to say hi.
 We're happy to help — and since this was a wall of text we'll know that you happened to read it all.

 ## Motivation